Odysseus: Other stories from the Trojan War

 Since a prophecy suggested that the Trojan War would not be won without Achilles, Odysseus and several other Achaean leaders are described in the Achilleid as having gone to Skyros to find him.
 Odysseus discovered Achilles by offering gifts, adornments and musical instruments as well as weapons, to the king's daughters, and then having his companions imitate the noises of an enemy's attack on the island (most notably, making a blast of a trumpet heard), which prompted Achilles to reveal himself by picking a weapon to fight back, and together they departed for the Trojan War.

 The story of the death of Palamedes has many versions.
 According to some, Odysseus never forgives Palamedes for unmasking his feigned madness and plays a part in his downfall.
 One tradition says Odysseus convinces a Trojan captive to write a letter pretending to be from Palamedes.
-A sum of gold is mentioned to have been sent as a reward for Palamedes' treachery.
-Odysseus then kills the prisoner and hides the gold in Palamedes' tent.
+A sum of gold is mentioned to have been sent as a reward for Palamedes's treachery.
+Odysseus then kills the prisoner and hides the gold in Palamedes's tent.
 He ensures that the letter is found and acquired by Agamemnon, and also gives hints directing the Argives to the gold.
 This is evidence enough for the Greeks, and they have Palamedes stoned to death.
 Other sources say that Odysseus and Diomedes goad Palamedes into descending a well with the prospect of treasure being at the bottom.
 When Palamedes reaches the bottom, the two proceed to bury him with stones, killing him.